A Short Term Entry Permit is required to visit or work on St Helena for less than six months and is generally granted on arrival.

 How to Apply

-- For visitors on the RMS St. Helena: At immigration control points
+- For visitors arriving by sea: At immigration control points

 - For visitors on yachts: Notify Harbour Master upon arrival for further instruction

-- For visitors applying for extension: At the Immigration Office in Ogborn House, Jamestown.
+- For visitors applying for extension: At the Immigration Office at Coleman House, Market Street, Jamestown.

 It is your responsibility to ensure that you have adequate supporting documentation.
 If you have any query regarding the adequacy of your documentation you should contact Immigration ahead of your departure.